Welcome to the Ardeche 2017 Blog page!

 An early rise after a late Disco and an uncomfortably warm night while trying to sleep, there were some pupils who decided to give it a go and some who found the energy to keep going until the early hours of the morning.
 Nevertheless, a 7am call was answered by pupils who were ready to go and looking forward to an adventure.

-Having packed the night before with one barrel between two paddlers, which held enough room for a sleeping bag and some spare clothes, there was time to eat a hearty breakfast of croissants, fruit, yoghurt and cereal, grab two bottles of water, our kit, dance the 'shake a tail feather' sing before heading out to the point we left off.
+Having packed the night before with one barrel between two paddlers, which held enough room for a sleeping bag and some spare clothes, there was time to eat a hearty breakfast of croissants, fruit, yoghurt and cereal, grab two bottles of water, our kit, dance the 'shake a tail feather' song before heading out to the point where we left off yesterday.

 Once we arrived in the river, it was a quick transition to setting out in our pods, chanting our various songs, and were lead through a range of rapids.
 Ok, so a few pupils still struggled to stay in a straight line, but by this time were becoming masterful in the art of pointing the boat back in the correct direction.